yorkulibraries/exlibris-catalogue-search-box/readme.md

 | **Required** | No |

-## DEV NOTE
+## NOTE
-* Fork it for your institution or clone the widget and add css for button color for your institution.
+* Fork it for your institution or clone the widget and add styling / css for button color of your institution.
+* Please make sure you fill in all required fields as widget does not currently validate the values.
+Your search will not work if values are missing or incorrect.

 ## TODO
+* Add Backend validation for Required Fields check.
+Currently no input = search will not work.
 * Internationalization
 * Look into Advanced Search Box